urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

 ## Android P

-There a special option in **Settings > Apps > Your app > Advanced > Battery > Background restrictions**.
+There's a special option in **Settings > Apps > Your app > Advanced > Battery > Background restrictions**.
 If users accidentally enable this option it will break their apps.
 And users do enable that option!

 ## Pie and pre-Pie